enriquepablo/peer/doc/install.rst

 After these steps you should have a PEER instance up and running but please note that many configuration defaults will not be good for your installation.
-It is recommended to read the `Configuration`_ chapter right after this one.
+It is recommended to read the :doc:`configuration` chapter right after this one.

 Common prerequisites